breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** Yes

-**What is is about?** Two developers from [Tighten](https://tighten.co/) discuss programming topics for a quick and succinct 20-30 minutes.
+**What is it about?** Two developers from [Tighten](https://tighten.co/) discuss programming topics for a quick and succinct 20-30 minutes.
 Since both are Laravel devs, quite a few discussions touch Laravel to some extent but I really enjoy the light, friendly banter between the two.
 It's like having a conversation over a beer with your best bud about programming and work-related stuff.
 Very insightful, relaxing, and I appreciate the short length of each episode, which makes it easy to pick one up at odd moments when I don't have a full hour to dedicate to another podcast.

 ### [Rework](https://rework.fm/)